Jscherbe/frontend/docs-src/content/sass/core/utils/index.md

 Get a required value from a map, throw an error if not found
-- Remeber that that maps cannot intentionally use null (use false instead, if trying to avoid output if unconfigured)
+- Remember that that maps cannot intentionally use null (use false instead, if trying to avoid output if not configured)